-It is a process where the company can raise money by selling its invoices to its customers, to a funder or bank.
-For example if you are a manufacturer and you raise invoices to companies for your products, or you are a professional services firm, then these invoices can be sold to and funded by an confidential invoice discounting company.
+It is a process where the company can raise money by selling its customer invoices, to a funder or bank.
+For example, if you are a manufacturer and you raise invoices to companies for your products, or you are a professional services firm, then these invoices can be sold to and funded by a confidential invoice discounting company.

-The lender will look at the invoices, the customer base and your business and decide how much to lend to your company or business based on the quality of their risk.
+The lender will look at the invoices, the customer base and your business, to decide how much to lend to your company or business – based on the quality of their risk.

 So, your customers will generally never know the debt has been purchased by a invoice finance company.
 You would send out a letter to them (provided by the funder) to say that they have to pay to a different bank account.
 Usually though that process is quite easy to get set up.